Wrist arthroscopy: Procedure

-Before surgery can be started, the patient has to be positioned in such a way that the wrist is stabilized.
+Before surgery can begin, the patient has to be positioned in such a way that the wrist is stabilized.
 In order to do this, the patient has to be placed on the operating table with their face upward.
 The wrist of the arm on which will be operated on, has to be placed on a separate operating table on the side of the other operating table.
 To properly stabilize the wrist, the patient's elbow is flexed and the forearm is immobilized by using a traction apparatus.
 By using a traction apparatus, it will also become easier to insert the instruments.